 The Department shall use information obtained through monitoring and reporting efforts to identify opportunities for improvement.
-No later than July 1 of each year, beginning in 2012, the State Board shall review these rules (1 CCR 301-87) and, informed by recommendations from the State Council and using information from implementation of the State Model System and other local systems, shall determine whether to affirm or revise the rules in order to reflect what has been learned.
+No later than July 1 of each year, beginning in 2012, the State Board shall review these rules (1 CCR 301-87) and, using recommendations from the State Council, shall determine whether to affirm or revise the rules in order to reflect what has been learned through implementation of the statewide system to evaluate the effectiveness of licensed personnel.